-Delicious Mashed Sweet Potatoes are a super easy and healthy side dish for the holidays or any meal.
+These Delicious Mashed Sweet Potatoes are a super easy and healthy side dish for the holidays or any time of the year.

 If you love the classic mashed potato side dish, then you should give this sweet potato version a try.
 It may just become your new favorite like it has mine.